-(3) We use Google Analytics to show ads which are provided by Google web services and their partners only to those users who have shown interest in our online services or have certain characteristics (e. g. interest in certain topics or products which is determined based on visited web pages) which we transmit to Google (referred to as “remarketing” or “Google Analytics audiences”).
-With the help of remarketing audiences, we would also like to ensure that our ads correspond to the potential interest of the users and do not constitute an annoyance.
+(4) We use Google Analytics in order to display the advertisements placed within the advertising services of Google and its partners only to those users who have also shown an interest in our online offer or who exhibit certain characteristics (e.g. interests in certain topics or products determined on the basis of the websites visited) which we transmit to Google (so-called “remarketing” or “Google Analytics Audiences”).
+With the help of remarketing audiences, we also want to ensure that our advertisements correspond to the potential interest of the users and are not annoying.

 (2) The Google Marketing Services allow us to display ads for and on our website in a more targeted manner to present only ads to users which potentially correspond to their interests.
 If e. g. ads are displayed for products in which a user has shown interest on other webpages, this is called “remarketing”.
 For this purpose, a Google code is executed directly by Google when our web pages and other web pages on which Google Marketing Services are active are accessed and so-called (re)marketing tags (invisible graphics or code, also referred to as “web beacons”) are embedded.
 With the help of these tags, an individual cookie, i.e. a small file, is saved on the user’s device (instead of cookies other comparable technologies may also be used).
 Cookies can be set by various domains including google.com, doubleclick.net, invitemedia.com, admeld.com, googlesyndication.com or googleadservices.com.
 The web pages visited by the user, the content they are interested in, the offers they clicked on as well as technical information on browser and operating system, referring web sites, duration of the visit and other information regarding the usage of the online services are stored in this file.
 In addition, the user’s IP address is recorded.
 In this regard, we inform you within the scope of Google Analytics that the IP address is abbreviated in EU member states or other states in the European Economic Area and is only transmitted as a whole to a Google server in the USA and abbreviated there in exceptional cases.
 The IP address will not be matched with data of the user within other services provided by Google.
 Google may connect the above information to corresponding information from other sources.
 If the user subsequently visits other web pages, ads which are adjusted to their interests can be displayed.